A review of rank one bispectral correspondence of quantum affine KZ equations and Macdonald-type eigenvalue problems: Introduction

 \subsection{Rank one review of bispectral correspondence}

-The first part (\cref{s:A,s:CC}) is devoted to the review of the bispectral correspondence between quantum affine Knizhnik-Zamolodchikov (QAKZ for short) equations and Macdonald-type eigenvalue problems, established by the works \cite{vM,vM,S}.
+The first part (\cref{s:A}, \cref{s:CC}) is devoted to the review of the bispectral correspondence between QAKZ solutions and Macdonald-type eigenvalue problems, established by the works \cite{vM,vM,S}.

-Let us begin with the recollection on the original Cherednik's correspondence.
-In \cite{C92a}, Cherednik introduced his QAKZ equations for arbitrary root systems and for type $\GL$.
-Let $H$ be the affine Hecke algebra associated to the concerning root system (or $\GL$).
-Then the QAKZ equation are $q$-difference equations for functions of torus variable $t \in T$ valued in a (left) $H$-module $M$ satisfying certain conditions.
-Then, in \cite{C92}, Cherednik constructed a correspondence between solutions of the QAKZ equations for the principal series representation $M_\gamma$ with central character $\gamma \in T$, and eigenfunctions of the $q$-difference operators of Macdonald type.
-Let us depict it as

-Here $k$ denotes the parameter(s) of the affine Hecke algebra $H$.
-Precisely speaking, the $q$-difference operators of the target for the type $\GL$ are introduced by Ruijsenaars \cite{R}, and the operators for reduced root systems are introduced by Macdonald \cite{Mp}.
-The correspondence is also available for the non-reduced type, i.e., the affine root system $(C^\vee_n,C_n)$ in the sense of Macdonald \cite{M}.
+Let us begin by recalling on the original Cherednik's correspondence.
 We refer to \cite[\S1.3]{C05} for an exposition of this correspondence.
+In \cite{C92a}, Cherednik introduced his QAKZ equations for arbitrary reduced root systems and for the type $\GL_n$.
+Let $H=H(k)$ be the affine Hecke algebra of type $\GL_n$ with complex parameter $k$.
+Hereafter we will call $k$ the Hecke parameter.
+Also, let $T \ceq \Hom_{\textup{Group}}(\Lambda,\bC^\times)$ be the algebraic torus associated with the weight lattice $\Lambda$.
+Then the QAKZ equations are $q$-difference equations for functions of the torus variable $t \in T$ valued in a (left) $H$-module $M$ satisfying certain conditions.
+In \cite{C92b}, Cherednik constructed a correspondence between solutions of the QAKZ equations for the principal series representation $M_\gamma$ with central character $\gamma \in T$, and eigenfunctions of the $q$-difference operators of Macdonald type.